theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 JetBrains IDE style view of errors, warnings, etc from the LSP server.

+> 1. Most of its functionalities can be done with built-in `vim.lsp`/`vim.diagnostics` functions.
+>
+> -- 2023 Theo

 ### Lspsaga.nvim

 It bundles LSP-related actions like refactoring, code actions for warning/error items, reference finder, etc.

+> 1. Most of its functionalities can be done with built-in `vim.lsp`/`vim.diagnostics` functions.
+> 2. It was like 10 plug-ins jammed into one, and I frankly would use one plug-in that does one thing.
+>
+> -- 2023 Theo

 ## Note Taking